MDS-BD/aws-emr-local-dev-env-with-docker/README.md

    </property>
    ```

-Now you are ready to locally develop spark jobs querying Glue Data Catalogs using the docker image `mediaset-spark-aws-glue-demo`.
+Now you are ready to locally develop spark jobs querying Glue Data Catalogs
+using the docker image `mediaset-spark-aws-glue-demo:python3.7-spark2.4.5`.

 ## Testing